-We have traveled extensively in California with our pooch Babu and, in the process, have visited several beautiful dog friendly beaches.
-We hope this article helps you get out and have a great time with your canine companion.
+Visiting dog friendly beaches in California with our pooch Babu is one of our favorite activities.
+We hope this article helps you get out and have a great time with your canine companion!

 Mendocino county, 3 1/2 hours north of San Francisco, is not only the home to California’s giant redwoods, but is also extremely dog friendly!
 Pups on leashes are welcome to stroll beautiful Glass Beach in Fort Bragg, named after the shiny glassy marbles scattered everywhere, and the lovely beach at Van Damme State Park.

 But Noyo Beach is the best because here off-leash play is allowed.
 We have been to Mendocino twice and I can vouch for how beautiful Glass and Noyo beach are.
 Van Damme State Park and Beach, though relatively smaller, is still a nice sandy stretch offering a tranquil sunset.
-For more dog-friendly activities in Mendocino, you can visit my blog post.
+Before you plan your trip, check this guide to pet friendly vacations in Mendocino.

-Owing to nature and wildlife conservation efforts along this shoreline, most of Pt.
-Reyes is inaccessible to dogs (who are considered natural predators), but there are a handful of beaches your dog can explore.
+Due to nature and wildlife conservation efforts along this shoreline, most of Pt.
+Reyes is inaccessible to dogs (who are considered natural predators).
+However, there are a handful of beaches your dog can explore.

-Kehoe Beach and the short trail leading to it are one of these exceptions, and dogs on-leash are welcome.
-It’s an easy hike down the trail to this quiet beach, where beautiful reflections seem to float in the still water, and where the golden sunset will dazzle you and your pup.
+Kehoe Beach and the short trail leading to it are exceptions, and dogs on-leash are welcome.
+It’s an easy hike down the trail to this quiet beach, where beautiful reflections seem to float in the still water.
+Pack a picnic, because the golden sunset here will dazzle you and your pup!

-This tiny artistic town, just north of the Golden Gate Bridge, is very dog friendly – the rental houseboats on the marina even welcome dogs!
+This tiny artistic town, just north of the Golden Gate Bridge, is very dog friendly.
+The rental houseboats on the marina even welcome dogs!
 Here you’ll find Rodeo Beach, where dogs are allowed to play off leash.
-This beach is famous for the semi-precious stones, such as jade and tourmaline, that are often found when sifting the sand, though people are urged not to collect them.
+This beach is famous for the semi-precious stones, such as jade and tourmaline, that are often found when sifting the sand.

 If you only have time to visit one spot in Santa Cruz with your pup, don’t miss Greyhound Rock Beach!
 This gem of a beach is secluded, never crowded, and welcomes dogs.
 When we got to the beach (moderate hiking involved) we were delighted to find the waves crashing against the pristine white shore with only one other human and his dog in sight.
 I highly recommend this beach to all pet parents who want to get away from the chaos of the Santa Cruz boardwalk.